 - Install AceStream Engine app on Android.

-The recommended way is using the AceStream.apk file on your device’s Downloads folder, use your preferred File Manager app to open the file.
+The recommended way is using the AceStream.apk file downloaded on your device’s Downloads folder, use your preferred File Manager app to open the file and install the App.
 You might have to allow installation of apps from unknown sources on your device, this is usually under Android Settings > Security > Unknown Sources.

 We also tried installing AceStream Engine from the Play Store and it worked just fine but we worry it might break if there’s an unexpected update.
 Either way, you should have AceStream installed on your device now.